-Level of Service Measurements and Targets Performance measure ( mandatory) Footpaths The percentage of footpaths within the District that fall within the level of service or service standard for the condition of footpaths that is set out in the Council's relevant document (such as its Annual Plan, Activity Management Plan, Asset Management Plan, Annual Works Programme or Long Term Plan).
-How we will measure A five point grading system to rate footpath condition1 based on visual inspections: 1.
+Level of Service Measurements and Targets Performance measure ( mandatory) Footpaths The percentage of footpaths within the District that fall within the level of service or service standard for the condition of footpaths that is set out in the Council's relevant document (such as its annual plan, activity management plan, asset management plan, annual works programme or long-term plan) How we will measure A five point grading system to rate footpath condition1 based on visual inspections 1.
 Excellent 2.
 Good 3.
 Fair 4.
 Poor 5.
 Very Poor Footpaths will be assessed in approximately 100 metre lengths.
-Years 1-3 90% of footpaths make up category 1 or 2 Year 4-10 30% of 100cpatris make up category 1 of 2 Performance measure ( mandatory) Road safety The change from the previous financial year in the number of fatalities and serious injury crashes on the local road network expressed as a number How we will measure Police records of crashes on the Council's roading network 2019/20 results: a.
+Years 1-3 90% of footpaths make up category 1 or 2 Year 4-10 Performance measure ( mandatory) Road safety The change from the previous financial year in the number of fatalities and serious injury 2 crashes on the local road network expressed as a number How we will measure Police records of crashes on the Council's roading network 2019/20 results: a.
 Fatal crashes: 0 b.
-Serious injury crashes: 4 Years 1-3 (a) No fatal crashes on the Council roading network Years 4-10 (a) NO Idial Clashes of the Council Fodulity Helwork Years 1-3 (b) 10 or less serious injury crashes on the Council roading network Years 4-10 (b) To an installation for the countries of
+Serious injury crashes: 4 Years 1-3 (a) No fatal crashes on the Council roading network Years 4-10 (a) TWO TALAT CLASTIES OF THE COUNCIL FOAUTING THELWOLK Years 1-3 (b) 10 or less serious injury crashes on the Council roading network Years 4-10 (b) To of less serious injury crashes of the council rodding network